wso2/docs-mi/en/docs/reference/mediators/log-mediator.md

 </tbody>
 </table>

-You can add a [Property mediator]({{base_path}}/reference/mediators/property-mediator) inside the Log mediator to log additional information.
-The parameters available to configure a property mediator are as follows:
+You can add properties inside the Log mediator to log additional information.
+The parameters available to configure a property are as follows:

 <table>
 <thead>